sam0x17/quoth/README.md

   encouraged.
 This is a double-edged sword because it means you can efficiently parse ambiguous things that are normally inefficient to parse and hard to reason about, but now it is much easier to introduce ambiguity into your underlying grammar.

+More information and docs will be coming in the next release